tripathivinay82/tripathivinay82.github.io/python_notes.md

 		total
 		25
 	```
 		The sequence to the right of the for statement’s in keyword must be an iterable—that is, an object from which the for statement can take
 		one item at a time until no more items remain.
 Python has other iterable sequence types besides strings.
 		One of the most common is a list, which is a comma-separated collection of items enclosed in square brackets ([ and ])
 		Each sequence has an iterator.
 The for statement uses the iterator “behind the scenes” to get each consecutive item until there are no more to process.
 		The iterator is like a bookmark—it always knows where it is in the sequence, so it can return the next item when it’s called upon to do so.

+    - Augmented Assignment:

+    	Abbreviate assignment expressions in which the same variable name appears on the left and right of the assignment’s =
+	  e.g 	total = total + number => total += number
+	  	c += 7; d -= 4; e *= 5; f **= 3, etc

+   - Break and Continue:

+       1) Executing a break statement in a while or for immediately exits that statement
+       2) Executing a continue statement in a while or for loop skips the remainder of the loop’s suite

 ### Steps to setup and start Telemetry using gRPC/SSL